cyber-vault/website/content/en/docs/Protocols/Network/DNS/_index.md

 - CNAME : Domain name aliases
 - RP : ressponible person (dnssec?)
 - RBL : Realtime blackhole list (anti spam)
-- TXT: this record is used for various purposes but mainly seen in DKIM
+- TXT: this record is used for various purposes but mainly seen in DKIM, DMARC and SPF Records.

-## SOA Record
+### SOA Record
 Normally DNS name servers are setup in clusters to ensure redundancy.
 The database of each of these clusters is syncronized through zone transfers.
 The SOA record contains data to control the zone transfer within the zone.
 The data that is required is the serial numer and different timespans.

-It also contains the
 Without this record your domain name does not function nor comply with RFC1035.
 There are values assigned within the SOA record it these values have properties assigned to them below is the list of values and their properties:

 - NAME: name of the zone